Ulric Cross: Awards and honours

-Personal life
+Personal life and death

 Cross had two daughters — Nicola Cross, a filmmaker, and Susan Woodford-Hollick, an arts administrator — and a son, Richard Finch, an educator who works in South Africa.
 Finch has spoken of meeting his father for the first time, when in his forties.

-Death

 Ulric Cross died, aged 96, on 4 October 2013 at his home on Dere Street, Port of Spain, where, in his retirement, he lived with his daughter Nicola.
 A memorial service in his honour was held at Memorial Park, Port of Spain, on 10 October 2013.
 Paying tribute to Cross at the service, the British High Commissioner said: "Without the help of servicemen from the Commonwealth (like Cross), the outcome of World War II would have been entirely different."

 On 8 February 2014, a tribute to Cross was held in London by the Trinidad and Tobago High Commission at St Peter's Church, Eaton Square, where the High Commissioner, His Excellency Garvin Nicholas spoke, saying: "Justice Ulric Cross was a man who not only served Trinidad and Tobago tirelessly, but dedicated his existence to the preservation of justice and democracy on an international scale ...
 His was a distinguished life, a life very well lived.
 Now more than ever, our society dearly needs role models like Justice Ulric Cross."